MariaCoyle/Coursera_Getting_and_Cleaning_Data/README.md

 The data for this project was provided at the data for the project at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The files used are as follows.
 ### features_info
 features_info provides information about the variables used on the feature vector.
-We do not read it as part of the algorithm.
+We do not read it as part of the algorithm, but it tells us that:
+- features with 'mean()' in their name provide mean values.
+- features with 'std()' in their name provide standard deviation values.
+This information is used as the basis of identifying the appropriate columns to extract for the project.
 ### features
 features has 561 obs of 2 variables that coincide with the 561 variables found in result sets in 'train/X_train.txt' and 'test/X_test.txt'.
 This data provides the names for the variables of the result sets.
 It is used to identify the columns that record the mean and standard deviation measurements.
 ### activity_labels